Choose from a range of programmes, from one-year masters degrees to our PhD in French and Francophone Studies.

 Our programme includes 40 credits of training on research skills, methods and problems, the completion of two research assignments, and the submission of a 15,000 word dissertation under the guidance of an experienced and well-published supervisor.

 Full-time, one year (all students) ꟾ part-time, two years (eligibility criteria apply)

 This programme involves a course in Theory and Methods of Literary Study, plus training in key research skills, including bibliographic skills, project development, and dissertation and thesis writing.
 Over the course of your PhD, you’ll be expected to complete an original body of work under the expert guidance of your supervisors leading to a dissertation of between 70,000 and 100,000 words.

-Full-time, three years (all students) ꟾ part-time, six years (UK/EU students)
+Full-time, three years (all students) ꟾ part-time, six years (eligibility criteria apply)

 Not sure which programme is right for you?

 The range of scholarships open to our students include the Muriel Smith Scholarship (for Masters by Research students) and the John Orr Research Award (for PhD students).